Deferral of Admission

 The Office of Admissions at the North Carolina Central University School of Law will consider the requests of admitted applicants who wish to defer their enrollment for one academic year.
 Deferral requests are granted on a case-by-case basis and are usually granted only for an unforeseen change of circumstances.
 A deferral request is not automatically granted.
 When making a deferral request, the admitted student should explain in detail the reasons for seeking the deferral and their plans for the deferral year.
 If granted, an admitted applicant would receive a one-year deferral.

-North Carolina Central University School of Law welcomes students who wish to defer admission must submit a deferral request in writing to Kyle Brazile, Assistant Dean for Admissions, no later than June 15 of the year for which they have originally been admitted.
-Those applicants seeking a deferral must have paid their enrollment deposit by the deadline indicated on their admissions letter.
+Admitted applicants who wish to defer admission must submit a deferral request in writing to the Assistant Dean for Admissions no later than June 15 of the year for which they have originally been admitted.
+Those applicants seeking a deferral must have paid their nonrefundable, enrollment deposit by the deadline indicated on their admissions letter.

-Via email to: email@example.com with subject line of “Deferral Request”
+Please send your written request via email to: firstname.lastname@example.org with subject line of “Deferral Request”.